thearod5/commit-fixer/README.md

 - [ ] Chat with your project
 - [ ] Task manager
 - [ ] What does this line do? (feat; AST Summarization)
+- [ ] Be able to search only artifacts of specific type.
 - [x] MVP:
     - Create new project / select existing
     - Import project